Equivariant ordinary homology and cohomology: Change of groups

-Here, the first isomorphism is shown in \cite[II.6.5]{LMS:eqhomotopy} and the second is given by the equivalence $\susp^{V(G/K)}(H\MackeyOp S)|K \iso H(\MackeyOp S|K)$ shown in Proposition~\ref{prop:mesubgroups}.
-That these isomorphisms agree with the ones constructed on the chain level above follows by comparing their behavior on the filtration quotients $X^{V+n}/X^{V+n-1}$, which are just wedges of (suspensions of) orbits.
+Here, the second isomorphism is shown in \cite[II.6.5]{LMS:eqhomotopy} and the third is again from Proposition~\ref{prop:emsubgroups}.
+That these isomorphisms agree with the ones constructed on the chain level above follows by comparing their behavior on the filtration quotients $X^{\alpha-\delta(G/K)+n}/X^{\alpha-\delta(G/K)+n-1}$.